Law firm customer service statistics can be frightening:

 3. Customer Service Starts with First Contact

-To create the best possible customer service experience for your clients, you have to examine your entire client intake process.
+To create the best possible law firm customer service experience for your clients, you have to examine your entire client intake process.
 Start with the very first time your clients call or fill out a form on your website.

 One of the most important things that you can do is to hire the right person to answer your phone and return emails generated from your web form.
 It’s more than hiring someone with a pleasant voice for the phone.
 This person needs to sound friendly, go above and beyond when it comes to doling out patience, and they need to be empowered by you to make decisions that can solve problems.
 Above all, they need to understand your firm is client-focused.